LTRData/curl/docs/MANUAL.md

     curl -c cookies.txt www.example.com

-Note that by specifying `-b` you enable the cookie enginge and with `-L` you can make curl follow a `location:` (which often is used in combination with cookies).
+Note that by specifying `-b` you enable the cookie engine and with `-L` you can make curl follow a `location:` (which often is used in combination with cookies).
 If a site sends cookies and a location field, you can use a non-existing file to trigger the cookie awareness like: